 Splitting a hive can be accomplished with or without a new queen which you’ll soon discover.

-Regardless of the method, in order to split a beehive successfully, there are several factors you must first understand which will significantly impact the likelihood of your split being successful.
+Regardless of how you split a beehive, to be successful, there are several factors you must first understand which will significantly impact the likelihood of your split being successful.

 Understanding a Split Beehive